Easy Baileys Bounty Bars, Low Carb (and here to stay)

 Coat the coconut bars

-- Take the coconut bars out from the freezer and coat each bar using two forks, one to turn it over carefully in the chocolate and the other to lift it out of the bowl.
+- Take the coconut bars out of the freezer and coat each bar using two forks, one to turn it over carefully in the chocolate and the other to lift it out of the bowl.

 - Pro Tip: As you lift it out, tap the fork against the edge of the bowl to let excess chocolate flow back into the bowl.
 This step helps achieve a thin coating around the coconut bars and saves a lot of chocolate for the rest of the bars.